oumpy/MatterGPT/README.md

 You can use command-line options to change the following settings:

+- `--mm-url`: Mattermost server URL (default: 'localhost')
+- `--mm-port`: Mattermost server port (default: 443)
-- Mattermost server URL, port, and scheme
+- `--mm-scheme`: Mattermost server scheme (default: 'https')
-- Webhook server port
+- `--webhook-port`: Webhook listening port (default: 5000)
-- OpenAI model to use
+- `--gpt-model`: OpenAI ChatGPT model (default: 'gpt-3.5-turbo')
-- Log file path
+- `--logfile`: Path to log file (default: stdout)
-- Log level
+- `--loglevel`: Logging level (default: 'INFO')
-- Maximum tokens for the generated text
+- `--max-tokens`: Maximum tokens for the generated text (default: 100)
-- Temperature for the generated text (controls output diversity)
+- `--temperature`: Temperature for the generated text (default: 0.5)
-- Maximum number of posts to fetch in a thread
+- `--max-thread-posts`: Maximum number of posts to fetch in a thread (default: 20)

-For more information, run `python main.py --help`.
+For more information, run `python mattergpt.py --help`.

+## systemd Unit File Template

+A systemd unit file template named `mattergpt.service` is provided in the repository.
+Adjust the paths and other configurations as needed.

 ## Disclaimer